magma/magma/docs/readmes/proposals/p005_apn_correction.md

           apn_override: "magma.ipv4"
 ```

-The configuration will be limited to a maximum of 10 imsi prefix.
+The configuration will be limited to a maximum of 10 imsi prefix filters.

 ## How We Will Change Magma